24 Hours Emergency Room For Rash Treatment in Rosenberg, TX

 Rash on One Side

-A burning rash following a band or stripe on one side of the body is a classic shingles presentation, one that responds significantly better to antiviral treatment when started early.
+A burning, painful rash following a nerve pathway on one side of the body is a classic sign of shingles.
+Early antiviral treatment can reduce complications and speed recovery.

 Symptoms We Treat